shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, your spells are lucky.
 You gain the following Bond Affinity option:

--   Lucky: Reroll all dice rolls for this spell cast, and then choose which set of rolls to use.
+-   Lucky: 2 Spell Points.
+Reroll all dice rolls for this spell cast, and then choose which set of rolls to use.

 ### Lucky